-I had been casually following LeBron since he was a much-hyped, high-school prospect.
-I wanted him to win a championship, so I supported the decision, whereas I disapproved of The Decision.
-The latter was an example of self-importance.
-LeBron’s free agency was a big deal for the NBA because of his game-changing talents.
-Still, a 60-minute show for a 60-second statement was excessive.
+The self-proclaimed Heatles and their possible dominance were must-see TV, in any case.
+I’d been following LeBron since he was a much-hyped, high-school prospect, and I wanted him to win a championship, so I supported the decision.
+I didn’t support The Decision, though.
+LeBron’s free agency was a big deal for the NBA because of his game-changing talents, but a 60-minute show for a 60-second statement was excessive.

 On the other hand, The Decision reportedly generated $6 million in ad revenue that was donated to charity, including $2.5 million to Boys & Girls Clubs of America.
-I remember reading, about a year ago, that the announcement was the idea of someone else and that LeBron was convinced into going along.
-It was reportedly the brainchild of his manager, who worked with Jim Gray and Ari Emanuel aka the real-life Ari Gold to make it happen (Ad Age).
+I remember reading, about a year ago, that the announcement was someone else’s idea and that LeBron was convinced into going along.
+It was reportedly the brainchild of his manager, who worked with Jim Gray and Ari Emanuel aka the real-life Ari Gold (Ad Age).

 LeBron predictably became a villain for it anyway.
-To jersey-burning Cavs fans, he had abandoned the city where he had established himself as a pro superstar and, to a lesser extent, the region where had had been high-school phenom.
-The Decision has joined The Drive, The Shot, The Move, and others as memorable plays or sequences in pro sports that put a Cleveland team on the wrong side of history.
+To jersey-burning Cavs fans, he abandoned the city where he’d established himself as a pro superstar and, to a lesser extent, the region where he’d been a high-school phenom.
+The Decision has joined The Drive, The Shot, and The Move as memorable events that have put a Cleveland sports team on the wrong side of history.

-Despite the widespread disdain for it, The Decision accomplished its mission: it got people watching, talking, and writing about it.
+Despite the widespread disdain for it, The Decision accomplished its mission: it got people watching, talking, and writing.
 The sponsors got serious exposure and the charities got serious windfalls.
-LeBron had to deal with being vilified in the stands and in the media for the first year or so, but he ultimately won two championship-winning seasons with Miami, even though they were sandwiched between runner-up seasons.
+LeBron had to deal with being vilified in the stands and in the media for the first year or so, but he ultimately had two consectutive championship-winning seasons with Miami, even though they were sandwiched between runner-up seasons.

 Last year, LeBron was welcomed back when he announced his return to the Cavaliers; Bosh and Wade have since decided to stay with the Heat.
 LeBron has now lost two NBA Finals series in a row, and three in total, but his overall popularity and title hopes are arguably as high as ever.
 The Decision hasn’t proved to be The (Dumb) Decision, but thankfully, this type of spectacle will be as rare as a player with LeBron’s talents.